 There’s no question that fashion plays an important role in our culture, but most people don’t realize how much goes into producing each piece of clothing that’s featured on the runways and in department stores around the world.
-A fashion designer’s job involves everything from sketching out concepts to writing sewing patterns to coordinate with engineers and project managers to ensure their designs are made into reality.
+A fashion designer for the job involves everything from sketching out concepts to writing sewing patterns to coordinate with engineers and project managers to ensure their designs are made into reality.
 It can be an incredibly rewarding profession, but it isn’t easy to break into the industry.

 Read about the industry

-Fashion can be an intimidating industry for those who aren’t familiar with it.
+A fashion designer can be an intimidating industry for those who aren’t familiar with it.
 There are so many names and terms that you can feel overwhelmed before you even begin learning about fashion design.
 To help you get started, do some research on designers

 and fashion icons such as Coco Chanel or Anna Wintour.
 Read books and articles about how they got their start, what inspires them, and what challenges they face in their everyday lives.
 Not only will doing your research allow you to better relate to others in your industry, but it’ll also give you practical tips for how to get started yourself!